hsemple/pythongis_tutorials/docs/source/intro_programs.rst

-**6.** Buffer a line using Jupyter Notebook

-The program below depends on an ESRI library called arcpy.
-It is the arcpy library that supplies the additional capability that Python needs to execute ArcGIS commands.
-The code is intentended to run as a standalone script or from Jupyter Notebook within ArcGIS Pro.
-Copy the script and paste it into Jupyter Notebook within ArcGIS Pro and run it.
+**6.**  The script below will draw a buffer of 100 meters aound each point representing cities in the shapefile.
+You can change the shapefile to suit any situation.
+The script uses ESRI' arcpy library.
+The arcpy library supplies the additional capability that Python needs to execute ArcGIS commands.
+Also, the script is intended to run as an ArcGIS standalone script.
+Please verify the meaning of the term "ArcGIS Standalone script".

+Now, copy the script and paste it into Jupyter Notebook within ArcGIS Pro and run it.
+The arcpy library has many sub modules and methods for specialized operations.
+After running the code, research and explain each what of the following aspects of arcpy library does.
+Also, if you were working with ArcGIS Pro from the menu, where would you find the equivalent of .env?

+* arcpy.env
+* arcpy.env.overwriteOutput
+* arcpy.env.workspace
+* arcpy.Buffer_analysis()
+* arcpy.AddMessage()

+Note: Remember to also use the `ArcPy documentation <https://pro.arcgis.com/en/pro-app/latest/arcpy/main/arcgis-pro-arcpy-reference.htm>`_ in your research.

 .. code-block:: python